Monday, December 29, 2008

 Los Ranchos de Deneiros

-Here's a fact of southwestern living: if a village or suburb has the name "Farm", "Ranch" or "Rancho" in it, the place, in fact, has no farms or ranches.
+Here's a sardonic observation about southwestern living: if a village or suburb has the name "Farm", "Ranch" or "Rancho" in it, the place, in fact, has no farms or ranches.
 And real estate there will be mucho expensive.
 And if a place has "Santa Fe" in the name you will have to have a LOT of "Holy Faith" and a whole lot more pesos to live there! ---Marie Byars

 Friday, July 25, 2008